truboter/meni.client/public/legal/terms.md

 ### 3.3 Account security

 You are responsible for maintaining the confidentiality of your account credentials.
 We are not liable for any loss or damage arising from your failure to protect your account.

+You may not transfer, sell, or assign your account to any third party without our express written consent.
+Any attempted transfer without consent is void.

 If you believe your account has been compromised, contact us immediately at info@meni.ge.